hotosm/osm-fieldwork/docs/basemapper.md

 # Examples

 This will generate a basemap for Osmand using ERSI imagery, and supports zoom levels 12 through 19.
-The suffix of the datafile is used to determine which format to write.
+The suffix of the data file is used to determine which format to write.
 This uses the boundary file to download and make a basemap.